enaml-ops/concourse-deploy-pmysql/README.md

 1. Edit `deployment-props.json`, adding the appropriate values.

+    This file is used to populate a `vault` hash.
+It holds the BOSH credentials for both `omg` (username/password) and the Concourse `bosh-deployment` (UAA client) resource.

     ```
     $EDITOR deployment-props.json
     ```

+    `omg` will also read other key/value pairs added here, matching them to command-line arguments.
+For example, to add the `omg` plugin parameter `--syslog-address`, you could add `"syslog-address": "10.150.12.10"` here rather than modifying the manifest generation script in `ci/tasks`.

-    All available keys can be listed by querying the plugin.
+    All available parameters/keys can be listed by querying the plugin.
 If not specified in `deployment-props.json`, default values will be used where possible.

     ```
-    omg-linux deploy-product cloudfoundry-plugin-linux --help
+    omg-linux deploy-product p-mysql-plugin-linux --help
     ```

-1. Load your deployment properties into `vault`.  `VAULT_HASH` here and `vault_hash_misc` in `pipeline-vars.yml` below must match.
+1. Load your deployment properties into `vault`.  `VAULT_HASH` you define here and `vault_hash_misc` in `pipeline-vars.yml` below must match.
+You may consider using the `vault` hash here to hold common settings, referenced by multiple `omg`-based deployments.
+In such a case, you might name the hash something like `secret/nonprod-common-props`.

     ```
     export VAULT_ADDR=http://YOUR_VAULT_ADDR:8200
-    export VAULT_HASH=secret/cf-staging-props
+    export VAULT_HASH=secret/mysql-nonprod-props
     vault write $VAULT_HASH @deployment-props.json
     ```